How to Prepare Your Home for a Wet Summer and Prevent Flooding

 Assessing Risk & Getting Insurance

 Understanding the flood risk is the first step in flood prevention.
-Check your location’s proximity to water bodies and the history of flooding in your community.
-Utilize resources like FEMA’s Flood Map Service Center to determine if your home is in a high-risk area.
+Check your location's proximity to water bodies and the history of flooding in your community.
+Utilize resources like FEMA's Flood Map Service Center to determine if your home is in a high-risk area.
 Assessing the elevation of your home and observing water flow during rainfall can provide valuable insights into potential vulnerabilities.
+Flood insurance is essential, especially if your home is in a flood-prone area.
+Standard homeowner's insurance policies typically do not cover flood damage.
+Having a flood insurance policy can save you substantial repair costs.